jindrichmynarz/dissertation/parts/linking.md

 A more detailed review of the evaluation methods for linking is presented by Christen [-@Christen2012, pp. 163-184].

 <!--
-TODO:
-* Add the number of generated links.

 Findings:
 * A lot of missing addresses in ARES.
 * Some links are between the same IRIs even though this is prohibited in the source dataset.
 (Unsure why this happens.)
 This skews the link counts.